apBUSampK/COLA-min-example/README.md

 $ cmake --build .
 ```

-If both COLA and ExModule installed right, you should see:
+If both COLA and ExModule installed right, on running the you should see:

 ```
+Parsing XML file:
+filter name: example_gen
+params:
+filter name: example_converter
+params:
+filter name: example_writer
+params:
 0, 0, 0
-1, 1, 1`
+1, 1, 1
 ```